 SME Strategy is a strategy consulting firm that specializes in helping organizations align their teams and operations around a shared vision, mission, values, goals, and action plans.
 Our strategic planning services offer guidance on how a strategic planning facilitator can provide support in constructing an effective strategic plan that ensures your strategy is communicated and implemented across your entire organization.

 Some organizations have a set strategic planning process, with internal leaders that run the planning process for them.
-Others, have a less relative maturity in their strategic planning process, and are still working through what works best for them.
+Others, have less relative maturity in their strategic planning process and are still working through what works best for them.

 Regardless of where your organization is at in terms of team strategy development, getting your team together for planning is an excellent opportunity to have the important discussions that will dictate the course of your organization and business strategy.

-If you're organizing your strategy planning session and are not sure if you should work with a facilitator, here are 8 reasons why it will give you a much greater return:
+If you're organizing your strategic planning session and are not sure if you should work with a strategy facilitator, here are 8 reasons why it will give you a much greater return: